mtumilowicz/exceptions-localizedMessage-vs-message/README.md

 * `exceptions_fr_FR.properties`

 # tests
-In `ExceptionMessageTest` we provided tests for
+In `ExceptionMessageTest` we provided tests for:
 * `getMessage()`
 * `getLocalizedMessage()` with `Locale.FR`
 * `getLocalizedMessage()` with `Locale.EN`